microsoft/pxt-ev3/docs/bluetooth.md

 To make sure your browser is up to date, go to the '...' menu, click "Help" then "About".

+* MakeCode for EV3 **v1.2.8 or higher**.
+This feature is currently only available in the beta version of the editor at https://makecode.mindstorms.com/beta.

 ## Machine Setup

 * pair your EV3 brick with your computer over Bluetooth.
 This is the usual pairing procedure.